subotnil/Password-Generator/README.md

 # passgen
-A [site](https://subotnil.github.io/passgen/) for generating passwords
+A [site](https://subotnil.github.io/passgen/) for Generating Passwords

 Enter the name of an account and the site generates a new password